miczho/self-notes/topics/cs479-notes.md

 *f-strings*: a less verbose version of `str.format()`

-# Functions and Functions as Objects
+# Functions & Functions as Objects

 \* in fuctions turns arguments into a tuple and ** turns args into dictionarys